 Soi Dog Foundation in Phuket rescue and rehabilitate street dogs and dogs from the illegal meat trade.
-It's an awesome facility with a great volunteer network and is very hands on.
+It's an awesome facility with a great volunteer network and is very hands-on.
 It doesn't cost any money to volunteer, you just need your own accommodation as they offer transport.

 If cooking is on your Thailand travel itinerary, take an authentic Thai cooking class in Chiang Mai.
-Take a tour of a local market and find out the secrets of Thai cuisine at a morning or afternoon cooking class.
+Take a tour of a local market and find out the secrets of Thai cuisine during a morning or afternoon cooking class.

 Watch traditional Muay Thai boxing in Bangkok and learn more about this national sport.
 The Muay Thai ticket includes martial arts, sword fights and even acrobatics.
 Perfect for a night out.

 If watching dancers and musicians is more your style then spend an evening at the Bangkok Siam show to discover Thailand's rich cultural heritage and be dazzled by a stage show.